FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Home_Page.md

 This box gives you direct access to many resources related to SPAT Revolution:
 - This documentation
-- DAW templates for using LAP
+- DAW templates for using LAP: Ableton Live, Apple Logic Pro X, Avid ProTools, Steinberg Nuendo, Merging Technologies Pyramix
 - OSC templates, which include a lemur template and a QLab example session
-- Live console templates
+- Live console templates: S6L, Digico and SSL
 - Examples of various scripts